- North 9667353232

 - Gaps in Gums: The pocket is created due to swollen gums thus helping in the process of decay

-Procedure for Wisdom Teeth Removal
+Procedure for Wisdom Tooth Extraction

-The removal process depends upon the stage in which the wisdom teeth is.
+The tooth removal process depends upon the stage in which the wisdom teeth is.
 It is easy to extract wisdom tooth if it has fully erupted.
 But if the tooth is impacted then it will require an incision in the gums.
 Usually, the tooth is extracted in parts to minimize the amount of bone required to be extracted for tooth removal.

 Post Wisdom Tooth removal